Sadao Araki

-Baron Sadao Araki (荒木 貞夫, Araki Sadao) was a general in the Imperial Japanese Army before and during World War II.
-As one of the principal nationalist right-wing political theorists in the Empire of Japan, he was regarded as the leader of the radical faction within the politicized Imperial Japanese Army and served as Minister of War under Prime Minister Inukai.
-He later served as Minister of Education during the Konoe and Hiranuma administrations.
+Baron Sadao Araki (荒木 貞夫, Araki Sadao) was a Japanese general in the Imperial Japanese Army.
+He was regarded as the leader of the Kodoha, a political faction within the Imperial Japanese Army and served as Minister of the Army under Prime Ministers Inukai and Saitō.
+He was forced from active service in the aftermath of the February 26 incident.
+He later served as Minister of Education under Prime Ministers Konoe and Hiranuma.

 After World War II, he was convicted of war crimes and given a life sentence but was released in 1955.

 Early life and career

 Araki was born in Komae, Tokyo; his father was an ex-samurai retainer of the Hitotsubashi branch of the Tokugawa family.
 Araki graduated from the Imperial Japanese Army Academy in November 1897 and was commissioned as a second lieutenant in June of the following year.

 Promoted to lieutenant in November 1900 and promoted to captain in June 1904, Araki served as company commander of the 1st Imperial Regiment during the Russo-Japanese War.

 After the war, Araki returned to graduate from the Army Staff College at the head of his class.
 He served on the Imperial Japanese Army General Staff in April 1908 and served as a language officer stationed in Russia from November 1909 to May 1913, when he was made military attaché to Saint Petersburg during World War I. He was promoted to major in November 1909 and to lieutenant colonel in August 1915.
 He was then assigned to the Kwantung Army.

 Promoted to colonel on July 24, 1918, Araki served as a Staff Officer at Expeditionary Army Headquarters in Vladivostok in 1918 and 1919 during the Japanese Siberian Intervention against the Bolshevik Red Army, and was commander of the 23rd Infantry Regiment.
 During his time in Siberia, Araki carried out secret missions in the Russian Far East and in Lake Baikal.

 Promoted to major general on March 17, 1923, Araki was made commander of the 8th Infantry Brigade.
 He served as Provost Marshal General from January 1924 to May 1925, wheby he rejoined the Army General Staff as a Bureau Chief.
 Araki was promoted to lieutenant general in July 1927 and became Commandant of the Army War College in August 1928.

-Araki served as commander of the IJA 6th Division from 1929 through 1931, when he was appointed Deputy Inspector General of Military Training, one of the most prestigious posts within the army.
+Araki served as commander of the IJA 6th Division from 1929 through 1931, when he was appointed Deputy Inspector General of Military Training.
 He was promoted to the rank of full general in October 1933.